Zhipeng-Luo/Attrition_Analysis/README.md

 ## Background

-This is actually a team project we do for the course MADS591/592for the Master of Applied Data Science program in University of Michigan - Ann Arbor.
+This is a team project we do for the course MADS591/592for the Master of Applied Data Science program in University of Michigan - Ann Arbor.

 **Team Member**
 - Zhipeng Luo (brianluo@umich.edu)